grafanalf/coredns-redis/README.md

 * No data is cached by the plug-in; however the CoreDNS `cache` plug-in can be used
-* A very small subset of the DNS protocol is implemented: only SOA, NS and A records are currently supported
+* A very small subset of the DNS protocol is implemented: only SOA, NS, CNAME and A records are currently supported
 * Zone transfer and other fancy features are explictly ignored
 * DNS TTL support is implemented by relying on Redis EXPIRE/TTL commands